Providing Water to the Community

 The Authority annually sets rates and fees

 Water bills are distributed monthly.
-Any questions relating to your bill should be directed to Customer Service using the contact form at the bottom of this page.
+Any questions relating to your bill should be directed to Customer Service at (269) 637-0700.

 You have a number of responsibilities as a property owner.
 Please take the time to review these documents to better understand what you need to know.